7 Best Stereo Imaging Plugins For Better Mixes

 The width processing is transparent and phase-coherent, maintaining good mono compatibility even when you’re pushing the width significantly.
 I found that the algorithm sounds natural rather than obviously processed, which is what you want from utility tools that should enhance rather than transform your sources.

-One thing I’ve noticed is that SSL’s width algorithm maintains transient information better than some widening tools that can smear attacks or make drums feel less punchy.
-The processing respects the dynamic characteristics of your source material while adding spatial dimension.
+One thing I’ve noticed is that SSL’s width algorithm retains transient information better than some widening tools, which can smear attacks or make drums feel less punchy.
+The processing respects the dynamic characteristics of your source material while adding a spatial dimension.

 • Mono Bass Management

 The plugin includes automatic low-frequency mono summing that keeps bass content centered regardless of your width settings, and honestly, this intelligent processing is what makes SSL Stereo Image practical for real mixing without constant worry about phase problems.
-The bass management ensures your low end stays focused and powerful even when you’re adding significant width to the mids and highs.
+Bass management keeps your low end focused and powerful, even as you add significant width to the mids and highs.

 • Clean SSL Sound

-SSL Stereo Image delivers the transparent, professional sound that SSL is known for, processing your audio cleanly without adding unwanted coloration or artifacts.
+SSL Stereo Image gives you the clear, professional sound SSL is known for.
+It processes your audio cleanly, without adding any unwanted color or noise.

 • Minimal CPU Usage